 Notably, the dividends earned on both cumulative preferred stocks and non-cumulative preferred stocks tend to influence the resulting EPS differently.

-Since EPS ratio tends to depend on the type of earnings that have been used to arrive at it, it is vital to achieving familiarity with them in general.
+Since the EPS ratio tends to depend on the type of earnings that have been used to arrive at it, it is vital to achieve familiarity with them in general.

 There are several variations of EPS, and each of them tends to signify a different aspect of this financial parameter.
 It is because, based on the use of EPS, a company’s stock appears to be undervalued or overvalued.